YData123/ydata123.github.io/index.md

 Materials
 ---

-Much of the material course, including the textbook and some assignments, is derived from [Data 8](http://data8.org), which has been made available online under a Creative Commons license.
+Much of the material course is derived from [Data 8](http://data8.org), which has been made available online as an open source project under a Creative Commons license.

 **Textbook**: [Computational and Inferential Thinking: The Foundations of Data Science](http://inferentialthinking.com) is a free online textbook that